MrFichter/FutureProjectIdeas/readme.txt

 Maybe I could turn my Getting Things Done organizer list into a web-based app.
 Could I program it to postpone or re-sort tasks quickly?
 To capture new tasks?

+Google Docs currently doesn't allow you to pre-populate the options on a form.
+Creating a multiple-choice form where every teacher (or student) in the school would be a read headache as a result, because I'd have to type in every name manually.
+Although there's no way to make each name appear as a pull-down or radio-button choice, there appears to be a away to make the form question a simple text box and to pull the answer from a spreadsheet.
+Check out this link to follow up: http://support.google.com/drive/bin/answer.py?hl=en&answer=160000